adelphi-ed-tech/au-courses/content/mlearning.md

 ### Tech Report (pair)

 Working in pairs, you will present a “Tech Report” on an aspect of mobile technology.
-Teams will prepare 10 minute presentation they will present in class.
+Teams will prepare 10 minute presentation they will deliver in class.
 In the Moodle forum, each team will post a 1-paragraph abstract of their presentation and an annotated list of resources (e.g. websites, press, and scholarly articles) related to their topic.
 Annotations should only be a few